Solving complex challenges arising from disability

-Associate Professor Justin Kavanagh leads the Neural Control of Movement laboratory in the School of Allied Health Sciences, where his team explores how the central nervous system controls voluntary and involuntary movement.
+Associate Professor Justin Kavanagh leads the Neural Control of Movement laboratory in the School of Health Sciences and Social Work, where his team explores how the central nervous system controls voluntary and involuntary movement.
 He has particular interests in understanding how medications can be used to study mechanisms of human movement, and how neuromuscular fatigue compromises the ability to regulate muscle activity.

 Dr Vanette McLennan